Does drinking alcohol affect your fertility?

 - being born too early (premature)

-- having foetal alcohol spectrum disorder (a group of health conditions resulting from your baby being exposed to alcohol in the womb)
+- having foetal alcohol spectrum disorder (a group of health conditions resulting from being exposed to alcohol in the womb)

 Sadly, drinking during pregnancy may also increase the risk that your baby could be stillborn.
-This shows the importance of completely avoiding alcohol during this time.
+So it’s very important to completely avoid alcohol during your pregnancy.

 Why might alcohol make it harder to get pregnant?